Medical Records, eMR and Local Databases

 If you require admitted patient data (eMR) or Emergency Department data (FirstNet) then the assistance of the Performance Unit will be required.

-From March 2015 the NSLHD Performance Unit has introduced a new process for research data requests pertaining to Royal North Shore Hospital and Ryde Hospital.
-Major changes include the introduction of a Research Data Request Form and a standard fee of $135.74 for the provision of data (additional fees may apply).
+To obtain this data, the NSLHD Performance Unit require the completion and submission of a Research Data Request Form and a standard fee of $135.74 applies for the provision of data (additional fees may apply).

 eMaternity is the NSW wide clinical database that records maternity care from booking-in, through labour and birth, discharge and community midwifery care.